srkunze/fork/README.rst

 **Use with caution.**

 **Please note, I am not happy with these ones.
-So, they might be deprecated.
 If they are really, really necessary, let me know.**

 .. code:: python